HetorusNL/vocya/README.md

 # Vocya - vocabulary shop

+'Vocabulary shop' to view, search and study Japanese words.
-Front-end for the vocjem data; dashboard and API.
+This is a front-end for the [VocJEM](https://github.com/HetorusNL/vocjem) data; dashboard and API.
 Both the dashboard and API are available as docker containers:

 - https://hub.docker.com/r/hetorusnl/vocya-api